RhetTbull/photos_time_warp/README.md

                             was taken but the timezone was missing or wrong and you want to adjust the timezone while preserving the photo's time.
 See also --timezone.
+  -a, --add-to-album ALBUM  When used with --compare, adds any photos with
+                            date/time/timezone differences between Photos/EXIF
+                            to album ALBUM.
+If ALBUM does not exist, it will be created.
   -V, --verbose             Show verbose output.
   -L, --library PHOTOS_LIBRARY_PATH
                             Path to Photos library (e.g. '~/Pictures/Photos\